lvgalvao/data-lake/README.md

 # Data Lake

-### This repository aims to shows some uses for a data lake, how is it different from a data warehouse and the various options for implamenting it on AWS
+### This repository aims to show some uses for a data lake, how is it different from a data warehouse and the various options for implamenting it on AWS

 ### Data Lakes, Why?